The team at Tim Butt Racing are a major contributor to the success of the business. They are hardworking and highly skilled in their fields.

 And renowned harness racing trainer, expatriate New Zealander Tim Butt, has certainly done that, laying claim to being one of Australasia’s most successful horseman having won the Interdominion Final, the pinnacle for the sport in the southern hemisphere, and a host of Australasia’s biggest races.

-Butt, who has trained champion trotter Lyell Creek and million-dollar earners Flashing Red, Take A Moment and Stunin Cullen, has more recently enjoyed elite level success with the likes of My Field Marshal, Let It Ride and Majestic Courtney to not only demonstrate his ability as a horse but also his remarkable longevity to remain at the highest level.
+Butt, who has trained champion trotter Lyell Creek and million-dollar earners Flashing Red, Take A Moment and Stunin Cullen, has more recently enjoyed elite level success with the likes of My Field Marshal and Let It Ride to not only demonstrate his ability as a horseman but also his remarkable longevity to remain at the highest level.

-Now based in NSW at Menangle, the state-of-the-art headquarters of harness racing in the state, Butt is a regular on the Grand Circuit and is proud of his achievements and he believes being based in Sydney provides his owners with the best opportunity to continue to compete in the big races.
+Now based in Sunbury, Victoria, Butt is a regular on the Grand Circuit and is proud of his achievements and he believes being based in Melbourne provides his owners with the best opportunity to continue to compete in the big races.

-With the capacity for about 24 horses in work at any one time, Butt heads up the family business in which his wife Andie and children Kate and Riley, a rookie driver, are also involved.
+With an 18 horse barn, and incredible facilities on site, the team maintains boutique at any one time, Butt heads up the family business in which his wife Andie and children Kate, Rhys and Riley, a rookie driver, are also involved.

 “One aspect that I am proud of is that I am the leading Grand Circuit trainer in Australasia, which is pretty much the biggest races like the Cox Plates and Melbourne Cups in thoroughbred racing,” he said.